devstar2001/scrape_use_request/README.md

         It operates as multi-thread method over date scope.
         If internet disconnected then it wait for time_period , request again about that page.
-        It record all states.
+        It records all states.

 ### - thread_today.py

         It operates as multi-thread method about today's articles.
         If internet disconnected then it wait for time_period , request again about that page.
-        It record all states.
+        It records all states.
         It can be excuted forever.
         e.g, scrape once every two hours
             While True:
                 .....
                 logger.info(str(today_date) + ": all success!")
                 time.sleep(60*60*2)
+### - date_scope.py

+        It is not multi-threading method, one thread.
+        It scrapes all pages over date scope.

 # Running script on AWS EC2

 ## Create Ubuntu EC2 Instance